Biography of a Donkey: Summary and analysis of the novel

-Biography of a Donkey tells the story of Azerbal, the son of Bokod Julius, who was raised in the arms of his city, Ailey, the capital of Mauritania Tangiers, before he moved to the major metropolises to complete his formation and gain a great deal of Latin philosophy and knowledge.
+Biography of a Donkey tells the story of Azerbal, the son of Bokod Julius, who was raised in the arms of his city, Alili, the capital of Mauretania Tingitana, before he moved to the major metropolises to complete his formation and gain a great deal of Latin philosophy and knowledge.
 He then came into contact with all methods of thought in Carthage and Rome, after which he returned to his country and became involved in the general matter, but his academic background took him to search for the truth, so that he commits a taboo and turns into a donkey.
 This transformation, the author says, made this character live in a turbulent situation divided between a human condition that can think and an animal situation in which he is unable to reveal what wavers and revolves in his mind, to live in multiple stages full of dangers before returning to his origin.
 This book, according to the author, "was not geography in the place, but a personal journey to discover ourselves," noting that this literary work includes intersections with certain cultures regarding committing the forbidden, and that "animal tendency is part of us.
 There is a fierce war that must be fought to overcome this aspect.".
 Writing on the tongues of animals, the researcher adds, is an old tradition and the writer has been involved in this tradition, and the text has a strong presence and involvement in the present, to answer the major issues raised at the present time.
 As for the author of the book, he revealed that he had never thought of writing a novel whose hero was a donkey, saying that the completion of this novel did not take more than a week, "But I do not claim that I wrote it in a week, for the idea has been burning in my guts for more than two decades, and after that, I sought to monitor the pivotal moment in which the idea of writing about a donkey arose, which dates back to 1989 when I visited the Roman archaeological site of Tipasa in the Algiers suburb with an Algerian politician and intellectual.
-Kabir was imbued with the Arab cause, so I wanted to provoke him by saying that this place reminds me of Avolai, and he told me that our history begins with Uqbah bin Nafie.
-I want to add that "the main factor that prompted me to write is the state of affairs in the countries that witnessed the so-called Arab Spring, especially Egypt, so I tried to mention that our culture cannot be reduced to one side", and he added, “In this context, I brought up a precedent, which is the work of Afulai, the Amazigh novelist, the author of the first novel in the history of mankind, which is tagged with the golden donkey, in order to link the relationship with one of my ancestors, because my history is too deep to be confined to a period, I had grandparents who wrote in Arabic, I also had grandparents who wrote in Latin.
+Kabir was imbued with the Arab cause, so I wanted to provoke him by saying that this place reminds me of Avolai, and he told me that our history begins with Uqba bin Nafi.
+I want to add that "the main factor that prompted me to write is the state of affairs in the countries that witnessed the so-called Arab Spring, especially Egypt, so I tried to mention that our culture cannot be reduced to one side", and he added, “In this context, I brought up a precedent, which is the work of Apuleius, the Amazigh novelist, the author of the first novel in the history of mankind, which is tagged with the golden donkey, in order to link the relationship with one of my ancestors, because my history is too deep to be confined to a period, I had grandparents who wrote in Arabic, I also had grandparents who wrote in Latin.
 It is an attempt to restore consideration to this aspect of our history."